-The Company's BRC consists of a mix of Executives, INEDs and one non-independent NED.
-The Chairperson of the BRC is an INED and reports quarterly to the Board on the BRC's activities.
+As at 31 December 2022 the Company's BRC consists of a mix of Executives, INEDs and one non-independent NED.
+The Chairperson of the BRC is an INED.
 The BRC meets at least four times a year with the mandate to convene additional meetings as circumstances require.